ONLYOFFICE/snap-documentserver/README.md

 #### JSON Web Token

 - **jwt-enabled**: Specifies the enabling the JSON Web Token validation by the ONLYOFFICE Document Server.
-Defaults to `false`.
+Defaults to `true`.
 - **jwt-secret**: Defines the secret key to validate the JSON Web Token in the request to the ONLYOFFICE Document Server.
-Defaults to `secret`.
+Random string by default.
 - **jwt-header**: Defines the http header that will be used to send the JSON Web Token.
 Defaults to `Authorization`.

 If you'd like to change the JSON Web Token parameters, run: